 The Deutsche Bank Fire

-A fire broke out on August 18, 2007 on the 17th floor of the Deutsche Bank building at 130 Liberty Street in New York City.
+A fire broke out on August 18, 2007 on the 17th floor of 41-story Deutsche Bank building at 130 Liberty Street in New York City.
+The building was heavily damaged in the September 11 attacks and was shrouded in black netting over scaffolding at the time of the fire.
+Firefighters were brought to the staging area on the 15th floor as the black smoke started filling the floor.
 More than 100 firefighters suffered injuries and two lost their lives.
 Manhattan District Attorney’s office investigated the fire and concluded that serious safety laws were either ignored or overlooked, and periodic inspection protocols were not followed.
-The 41-story building was heavily damaged in the September 11 attacks and was shrouded in black netting over scaffolding at the time of the fire.

 Deutsche Bank Building shrouded in black netting 1